|

 12. Keep your moving documents together,

-van number.
-Also keep your address book
+including phone numbers and driver’s name.
+Also keep your address book handy.

 13. Back up your computer files before